You can be all YOU were designed to be,

 THE CREATIVE TEAM

 Achieving dreams is always possible—even big dreams, like becoming a first-time college graduate and starting two new careers at an age when most people think about slowing down.
-In 2009, Kathy Peach uprooted her life and moved from her home of 52 years in Middle Tennessee to Chandler, Arizona, with her husband, Bobby.
+In 2009, Kathy Peach uprooted her life and moved from her home of 52 years in Middle Tennessee to Chandler, Arizona.

 CHANDLER, AZ (winter, 2016)—Everyone feels small or inadequate at some point in their lives.
 The Tiniest Tumbleweed, a children's book by first-time author Kathy Peach, is a story strategically constructed to help children think big thoughts about what they can do to become their best selves, in spite of their circumstances.